Rickard Rakell: Anaheim Ducks

-Later years

 After struggling to score throughout the season, Rakell found success and chemistry with rookies Sam Steel and Jakob Silfverberg instead of his usual linemates Getzlaf and Perry.
-After scoring in the first game of the 2018–19 season, Rakell experienced an eight-game goalless drought that was snapped on 23 October.
+After scoring in the first game of the 2018–19 season, Rakell experienced an eight-game goalless drought that was snapped on 23 October 2018.
 Along with his second goal of the season, Rakell also collected four assists for five points over seven games.
 By 14 November, Rakell had tallied three goals and 10 assists for 13 points over 19 games to be on pace for 56 points through 82 games.
 Later in the month, Rakell tallied his fourth goal of the season, 22nd game-winner, and the 100th of his career in 2–1 win over the Oilers.
 A few weeks later, Rakell was placed on injured reserve with a sprained ankle.
 At the time of the injury, he had tallied five goals through 30 games.
-Rakell missed 13 games to recover from the injury and returned to the lineup on 9 January for their 2–1 overtime loss to the Ottawa Senators.
+Rakell missed 13 games to recover from the injury and returned to the lineup on 9 January 2019, for their 2–1 overtime loss to the Ottawa Senators.
 He also helped the Ducks snap their 12 games losing streak by tallying one goal in their 3–0 win over the Minnesota Wild on 17 January.
 Rakell experienced long stretches without goals throughout the season including ones as long as 14 games.
 He began to see his production pick up once he was paired with Silfverberg in March.
 In their first 12 games together, Silfverberg and Rakell combined for 12 goals and 25 points.
 Rakell tallied 17 points over his final 17 games and ended the regular season with 18 goals and 43 points.